penadidik/Geocoding/README.md

 - Exception
 - Annotation
 - Repository Interface
-- Use Case for User and Favorite
+- Use Case for Search, Detail and Favorite
-- Unit Testing for User UseCase
+- Unit Testing for Search, Detail UseCase

 #### Data Layer
 - Base Entity and Mapper